btalha23/Capstone_Price_Negotiator_Bot/README.md

 + Added chatbot functionality to the new 'Checkout' page.
 + Added a working NavBar to make site navigation more seamless and visible.
 - Commented out the previous 'add to cart' button as it caused bugs/crashed related to the Database.

+## June, 28.
+2024 - Justin
+### Working on Branch: MVP_Basic_Feature_Merging
+### MVP: Chatbot Logging, Chatbot Log Resetting, NavBar Account Display
++ Added a chatlog for the Chatbot section so you can see the conversation history.
++ Added a function to reset the chatlog when refreshing the page to avoid clutter / old messages
++ Added a greeting and user email display to the navbar to show if you are logged in & under which account.